jackiehjm/stx-docs/doc/source/installation_guide/current/installation_libvirt_qemu.rst

 These scripts are configured using environment variables that all have built-in defaults.
 On shared systems you probably do not want to use the defaults.
-The simplest way to handle this is to keep an rc file that can be sourced into an interactive shell that configures everything.
+The simplest way to handle this is to keep a rc file that can be sourced into an interactive shell that configures everything.
 Here's an example called stxcloud.rc: